sensedeep/sensedeep/README.md

 SenseLogs
 ===

-SenseLogs is a better log viewer for AWS CloudWatch logs.
+SenseLogs is a fun, fast, better log viewer for AWS CloudWatch logs.

 This version is an early test of the core functionality.
-It is not complete or bug free.
+You are welcome to try it out and give us feedback.

 ## Description